 • The value of any lost wages and income

 You only get one chance to recover the maximum compensation possible.
-Our lawyers are here to help you fight for every dollar you deserve.
-Whenever you’re ready, call our law firm for a free consultation.
+An experienced dog bite lawyer can help you fight for every dollar you deserve.

 What Types of Damages Are Available to Dog Bite Victims?